naveenkumarvr/kubernetes_learning/networking/03-network-policies/Readme.md

 # Kubernetes Native Network Policies

-In this section we will see how to configure Kubernetes Native network policies and what are its adv and disadv
+In this section we will see how to configure Kubernetes native network policies, along with their advantages and limitations.

 ## How Native Kubernetes Network Policies Work
 Before writing YAML, there are three fundamental rules you must understand about native Kubernetes network policies: